Pavlovich-kll/BSF/README.md

 CRUD operations for users and accounts.
 It’s possible to create users, accounts, replenishment transactions, balance reduction and transfer from account to account.
+We can run the application in docker compose (server + db) or just run Application.java main class.

 # **Getting Started**
 Checkout the project from GitHub
 `git clone https://github.com/Pavlovich-kll/BSF.git`

 Enable Lombok support on your IDE

+DOCKER-COMPOSE
+1) `docker-compose up --build`

+2) `execute sql in: <project-root>/sql/init.sql` for DB jdbc:postgresql://localhost:5432/postgres (user:postgres, password:postgres)

+3) `Browse to <project-root>/src/test/resources/generated-requests.http to find sample requests to add users, accounts and to create some transactions.`

+Default port for the api: 8000

+OR
+RUN APPLICATION

 1) `mvn clean package -DskipTests`